Hawaii dentist: How to pair family vacation with annual meeting

 In addition to Dr. Holliday's recommendations, the ADA and Hawaii Convention Center will offer an annual meeting booth sponsored by the nonprofit Hawaiian Legacy Reforestation Initiative, where dentists and their families can purchase native trees to Hawaii and go on a tour to a nature preserve on the North Shore to plant it.
 For more information, visit onemillion.legacytrees.org.

-ADA.org houses a special site, ADA.org/Aloha, that features ideas on how to experience Hawaii on vacation.
+ADA.org houses a special site that features ideas on how to experience Hawaii on vacation.
 In addition, the ADA has contracted reduced rates with multiple hotels on Oahu exclusively for annual meeting attendees.
 The ADA 2018 registration site allows attendees to make hotel reservations.
-Visit ADA.org/ADA18Hotels for a list of participating hotels and resorts.

 Registration for ADA 2018 is open, and children under 18 are free to register.
 To register or learn more, visit ADA.org/meeting.